-Adult Bull Trout typically migrate up the Chowade River and Cypress Creek from mid-July to early September, and their downstream migration occurs from late August to early October (R.L. & L. Environmental Services Ltd. 1995, Braun et al. 2017a).
-Due to unpredictable flows that usually occur annually in July, we have not typically installed counters in the Chowade River and Cypress Creek early enough to monitor the full upstream migration.
-Flows during the August to October kelt period are usually lower and more conducive to equipment installation and operation, and we generated an estimate of kelts in each year.
+Adult Bull Trout typically migrate to spawning grounds in the Chowade River and Cypress Creek from mid-July to early September, and downstream migration occurs from late August to early October (R.L. & L. Environmental Services Ltd. 1995, Braun et al. 2017a).
+It is typically not possible to monitor the upstream migration due to high and unpredictable discharge in early to mid-July.
+Flows during the August to October kelt period are usually lower and more conducive to equipment installation and operation, and we generate an estimate of kelts in each year.

-Figure 2.1.
-Approximate configuration of the resistivity counter sensor pads, PIT arrays, power system and video validation system in the Chowade River and Cypress Creek.
+Figure 2.1 Approximate configuration of the resistivity counter sensor pads, PIT arrays, power system and video validation system in the Chowade River and Cypress Creek.